 Those scones will surprise you with how fast you can make them.
 I use my KitchenAid stand mixer, however, a hand mixer will do the job perfectly as well.
 Make sure the butter is chilled so it will be easy to work with the flour.
 Cheddar, jalapeno, and oven they go.
 I medium grated the sharp cheddar cheese.
 Mild cheddar will do well too.

 The seeds are the little devils that will bring on most of the heat.
-To eliminate setting your mouth on fire I recommend removing all the seeds and interiors membranes.
+To eliminate setting your mouth on fire I recommend removing all the seeds and interior membranes.

 By doing the above you will have a full of flavor jalapeno minus the heat.